InfiniProbe™ TS-160 Universal

 But we also found that some Cine applications needed more options than the original and lighter carrying weight of the full ROBUSTO.
 So, we created a ROBUSTO-Lite model— a “hybrid” of sorts.
 It is intended for MOST future ROBUSTO accessories and capabilities, yet retains compactness and light weight for macro out in the field.
 In fact, many will find that having both main body types will prove useful for meeting a slew of assignments.

-And, to round out the ROBUSTO concept, we went full circle and added the stainless steel gearing to our K1 CentriMax and K2 DistaMax long-distance microscopes— so creating three Infinity optical systems are designed for Cine uses that meet ROBUSTO criteria.
+And, to round out the ROBUSTO concept, we went full circle and added the all-metal gearing to our K1 CentriMax and K2 DistaMax long-distance microscopes— so creating three Infinity optical systems are designed for Cine uses that meet ROBUSTO criteria.

 ROBUSTO comes in 2 models – Ask Us for Details